pablo-meier/Pablog/_src/posts/2010-08-12-life-isnt-fair-and-eat-pray-love.md

 first place, rather than setting people up to fail by filling their heads with fantasies of ashrams and vague, impossible notions of fulfillment.

 I'll end with a favorite quote.
-It comes from _\_why the lucky stiff_, [a minor genius of our time][8], more or less prescribing what I think is the best way out of these loops of self-futility and doubt: create.
+It comes from *_why the lucky stiff*, [a minor genius of our time][8], more or less prescribing what I think is the best way out of these loops of self-futility and doubt: create.
 Write plays, or short stories, or code, or fan fiction, or sand castles, or design model trains.
 Do something you care about and can share with people.
 Give back.
 As he says:

-> When you don’t create things, you become defined by your tastes rather than
-> ability.
-Your tastes only narrow and exclude people. so create.
+"When you don’t create things, you become defined by your tastes rather than ability.
+Your tastes only narrow and exclude people. so create."

    [1]: http://jezebel.com/5610528/yogas-real-backlash